 Ross Feller Casey attorneys have successfully handled cases involving Hypoxic and Anoxic Encephalopathy and nearly all other birth-related injuries, and stand out as the recognized legal experts for such cases.

-Ross Feller Casey has a team of three dedicated doctors right on staff, two of whom are also lawyers.
+Ross Feller Casey has a team of dedicated doctors right on staff.
 This uniquely qualifies the firm to handle all birth injury related cases, including Hypoxic and Anoxic Encephalopathy lawsuits.

 The firm handles cases on a contingency basis, so there will never be a cost to you unless there is a financial recovery in your case.